mikemccand/luceneutil/README.md

 python src/python/localrun.py -source wikimedium10k
 ```

 If you get ClassNotFound exceptions, your Lucene checkouts may need to be rebuilt.
-Run `ant clean jar` in both `lucene_candidate/lucene` and `lucene_baseline/lucene` dirs.
+Run `./gradlew jar` in both `lucene_candidate/` and `lucene_baseline/` dirs.

 If your benchmark fails with "facetDim Date was not indexed" or similar, try adding